RodgerLeblanc/JsonListView/README.md

 JsonListView (beginner)
 --------------
 BB10 sample app that uses JSON data to construct a dataModel.
+Written to help another dev.